-Step 1: Review the admission requirements and technical standards
+Step 1: Review the admission requirements, technical standards, and policies and procedures

 Applicants will not be considered for an interview if they do not meet all of the requirements.